Troubleshooting

 Client Secret Mismatch

-The three OIDC client secrets in the boltmcp-oidc Secret must match what's configured on the corresponding clients in Keycloak.
+The OIDC client secrets in the boltmcp-oidc Secret must match what's configured on the corresponding clients in Keycloak.
+There are five client secrets: web-client-secret, mcp-server-client-secret, mcp-client-client-secret, mcp-server-to-rest-api-client-secret, and rest-api-resource-server-client-secret.
 To rotate a value:

 - Edit the

-boltmcp-oidcSecret (kubectl edit secret boltmcp-oidc -n boltmcp, or re-apply via your secrets manager) so the new value is base64-encoded under the right key (web-client-secret,mcp-server-client-secret,mcp-client-client-secret). - Update the same value on the matching client in the Keycloak admin console.
+boltmcp-oidcSecret (kubectl edit secret boltmcp-oidc -n boltmcp, or re-apply via your secrets manager) so the new value is base64-encoded under the right key. - Update the same value on the matching client in the Keycloak admin console.

 - Restart deployments so they pick up the new value (Kubernetes does not auto-restart pods on Secret changes):